WELCOME TO THIS SITE ABOUT BLUE-LIGHT CYSTOSCOPY

 - The other ingredients are disodium phosphate dihydrate, potassium dihydrogen phosphate, sodium chloride, hydrochloric acid, sodium hydroxide and water for injections.

-- Each pack consists of a vial of white to off-white or pale yellow powder containing 85 mg of the active substance, hexaminolevulinate, and a polypropylene vial containing 50 ml clear, colorless liquid to dissolve the powder.
+- Each pack consists of a vial of white to off-white or pale yellow powder containing 85 mg of the active substance, hexaminolevulinate, and a prefilled syringe with or without a Mini-Spike transfer device, containing 50 ml clear, colorless liquid to dissolve the powder.

 Marketing Authorisation Holder